tum-esi/testbench/README.md

             anything.
         -   If subscription test was a fail the testbench can obviously not cancel the subscription so it does not test anything.

--   The test request is returned with the current stage of the testReport.
+-   The test request is returned with the current state of the testReport.
--   The testReport property is updated with the current stage of the testReport
+-   The testReport property is updated with the current state of the testReport

 ### Synchronous listening Phase (only if events or observable properties are present; optional)